 What are the SNAP income guidelines in North Carolina?

 In order to receive food benefits in North Carolina, you must meet the SNAP income guidelines.
 Generally, your income should be no more than 130 percent of the federal poverty line (FPL).
 In some cases, you can qualify if your household income reaches 200 percent of the FPL.
 When you file an application, state SNAP agents will determine which category you fall into.

 Additionally, when you calculate your total income to determine if you meet the SNAP guidelines, you must take into account all forms of income.
-This includes not only wages from employment, but also benefits such as Temporary Assistance for Needy Families (TANF), alimony, child support and more.
+This includes not only wages from employment but also benefits such as Temporary Assistance for Needy Families (TANF), alimony, child support and more.

 You can check North Carolina’s food stamp income chart to determine what the income requirements are for your household size and composition.
-You can also calculate the income requirement by taking the base limit and adding up based on the number of members in your household.
+You can also calculate the income requirement by taking the base limit and adding it up based on the number of members in your household.
 However, the best way to determine if you meet the eligibility guidelines is to submit an application and receive an official determination.

 Other Important Food Stamps Qualifications in North Carolina

 Along with income and citizenship requirements, North Carolina residents must also meet the other food stamp qualifications in order to receive benefits.
 For example, residents must keep in mind who counts as part of a household when submitting an application.
 In general, residents are considered part of the same household if:

 - They live together and purchase and prepare food together.